connrs/Sma/README.markdown

 As long as you don't have any insane routes configured, this will automatically function and browsers pulling that URL will get a minified and gzipped piece of content.

-Caching is used to ensure that the script isn't continually minifying and compressing; the only thing returned from Minify::js() is the token used by the MinifyJs helper that outputs the HTML.
+Caching is used to ensure that the script isn't continually minifying and compressing; the only thing returned from Minify::js() is the token used by the Minify helper that outputs the HTML.

 #Coming soon

-CSS support with possible SASS?
-I need to research where I think it will go and if it's worth the work.
+CSSFast plugin does some limited compression but I hope to extend the capabilities of thos plugin itself.
+I'm looking into Less and OOCSS and hope to come to some sort of decision soon.
+Although I honestly prefer to optimise my own CSS myself.

 #Acknowledgements